 - 1/4 teaspoon salt

-- toppings: more cinnamon, crushed walnuts, dried fruit, milk of choice drizzle
+- toppings: more sweetener, cinnamon, crushed walnuts, dried fruit, milk of choice drizzle

-- When the oatmeal looks more like oatmeal, toss in the previously cooked apples and stir until combined.
+- Add apples & serve: When the oatmeal looks more like oatmeal, toss in the previously cooked apples and stir until combined.
 Add your favorite toppings and a little more sweetener if you wish.
 Enjoy now or refrigerate for up to 4 days in a sealed container.
 Freeze individual portions for up to 3-4 months in a freezer safe container.

-- To reheat, add a couple tablespoons of water or milk of choice.
+- To reheat: Add a couple tablespoons of water or milk of choice.
 Microwave on High in 30 second intervals and stir to loosen up the oatmeal.

 - Serving Size: about 3/4 cup